Thesis and Dissertation Information

 Every thesis and dissertation must be reviewed by the Office of Theses and Dissertations for format only and are not edited for spelling, grammar, or punctuation.
 Master's papers are not reviewed by the Office of Theses and Dissertations.

-When a thesis or dissertation is submitted to the Office of Theses and Dissertations, it must meet the formatting and deadline requirements set forth in the Thesis and Dissertation Guide.
+When a thesis or dissertation is submitted to the Office of Theses and Dissertations, it must meet the formatting and deadline requirements set forth in the Thesis and Dissertation Handbook.
 All doctoral dissertations and master's theses must be submitted electronically.
 For more information on electronic theses and dissertations (eTDs), visit the eTD website.

-- Thesis and Dissertation Guide
+- Thesis and Dissertation Handbook

 - Thesis, Dissertation, Performance, and Oral Presentation Calendar